-Unless you are a registered medical marijuana patient, caregiver or an agent of a registered marijuana dispensary, transporting marijuana in Massachusetts is illegal.
-If you have a medicinal marijuana ID card, you can carry as much marijuana as your doctor prescribes you for a 60-day supply.
-As we said before, that limit is 10 ounces unless your doctor prescribes otherwise.
+Unless you are an adult twenty-one (21) years of age or older, registered medical marijuana patient, caregiver or an agent of a registered marijuana dispensary, transporting marijuana in Massachusetts is illegal.
+Patients with valid medicinal marijuana ID cards are allowed to carry as much marijuana as their doctor prescribes for a sixty (60) day supply.
+As stated above, that limit is ten (10) ounces unless a patient's doctor prescribes otherwise.

 Registered caregivers may transport a patient to and from marijuana dispensaries or purchase marijuana for the patient from a dispensary and transport it to the patient.
 Additionally, agents of dispensaries are allowed to transport marijuana to other dispensaries, testing facilities, and to the homes of caregivers and registered patients.